anton-k/mig/docs/src/02-request-anatomy.md

 withSwagger :: SwaggerConfig m -> Server m -> Server m
 ```

-We will study the `ServerConfig` in details in one of the next chapters
+We will study the `SwaggerConfig` in details in one of the next chapters
 but for now the default value which is set with `def` from library `data-default`
 is fine.